mzamora/cpp_calls_fortran/calling_blktri/README.md

 ./test_cpp
 ```

-First error is 4 :(.
-Values of y after solving differ from the fortran test.
+~~First error is 4 :(.
+Values of y after solving differ from the fortran test.~~

+Now it works!
+Lessons learnt: be really careful with variable type when using iso_c_binding.
+Here we were
+able to make it work by using intermediate variables as real and converting c_double to real and back.